SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 ### read

-Gets employee by its id.
+Gets employee/driver by its id.

 #### parameters